-- Students' behaviour around the school and within lessons is good. - Fixed-term exclusions have reduced by 30% since 2012/13 (see Exclusion report) There have been no permanent exclusions for the past eight years. - Attendance has improved year on year.
-In 2016/17 it was in line with the national average.
-Persistent absence (PA) in 2016/17 was 12.4% and is below the national average of 12.8%. - We have a new Bullying Charter that is now in place.
-Incidents of bullying are extremely rare and always dealt with seriously.

-- Students are polite and friendly towards adults and get on well with each other. - Students' spiritual, moral, social and cultural development continues to be well supported by the school's accreditation as a 'UNICEF Rights Respecting School'. - Preparation for future goals and post 16'.
+- Students' behaviour around the school and within lessons is good. - Fixed-term exclusions have reduced by 30% since 2012/13 (see Exclusion report and data for 2017/18 and Autumn 2018) There have been no permanent exclusions for the past ten years. - Attendance has improved year on year.
+In 2018/19 attendance currently stands at 96.1% Persistent absence (PA) is 8% and is below the national average of 13.5%. - We have a new Bullying Charter that is now in place.
+Incidents of bullying are extremely rare and always dealt with seriously. - Students are polite and friendly towards adults and get on well with each other. - Students' spiritual, moral, social and cultural development continues to be well supported by the school's accreditation as a 'UNICEF Rights Respecting School'. - Preparation for future goals and post 16 Senior leaders driving this forward. - Role of the tutor now involved in learning walks and an objective for performance management.

-- Reduce further the number of days lost through fixed-term exclusions to a figure that matches or is less than the national average. - Continue to tackle low-level disruption in lessons.
-Ensure staff have strategies to deal with this and follow the school's procedures (Behaviour for Learning Policy and Harrow Way Checklist and Classroom Voices). - To develop the rewards system. further strengthening the strong school ethos - Ensure students have an excellent understanding of how to stay safe online

-- Develop further students approach to preventing all forms of bullying, including online bullying and prejudice-based bullying. - Further ,improve attendance to over 95.4% and reduce PA (Persistent absence); showing students value their education and rarely miss a day at school.
-Ensure no groups of students are disadvantaged by low attendance. - Build on the high quality, impartial careers quidance.
+- Continue to reduce the number of days lost through fixed-term exclusions to a figure that is well below the national average - Continue to tackle low-level disruption in lessons.
+Ensure staff have strategies to deal with this and follow the school's procedures (Behaviour for Learning Policy and Harrow Way Checklist and Classroom Voices) - To develop the rewards system, further strengthening the strong school ethos - Ensure students have an excellent understanding of how to stay safe online - Develop further students approach to preventing all forms of bullying, including online bullying and prejudice-based bullying. - Further, improve attendance to over 95.4% (currently 96.1% Feb 2018) and reduce PA (Persistent absence); showing students value their education and rarely miss a day at school.
+Ensure no groups of students are disadvantaged by low attendance. - Build on the high quality, impartial careers guidance